Social Services

 SOCIAL SERVICE PROGRAMS Available to Lyme and Old Lyme Residents Contact LYSB for assistance with all programs 860-434-7208

 SHORELINE SOUP KITCHENS (Grocery Distribution & Meal Sites) L/OL residents can receive GROCERIES once a week at any of the five sites on the shoreline, and/or MEALS at a different site each day of the week.
-Full schedule and details available at Shoreline Soup Kitchens or contact LYSB 860-434-7208 for more information.
+Full schedule and details available at Shoreline Soup Kitchens .

 CT ENERGY ASSISTANCE PROGRAM This generous program helps income-eligible households pay a portion of their heating bills.
 You may apply through TVCCA in New London 860-444-0006, or OL Social Services 860-434-1605 x228, or call LYSB at 860-434-7208 with any questions and we can help you get started.
 The Connecticut Energy Assistance Program (CEAP) serves low income households in need of assistance for their home energy bills.
 The program goal is to assist low income households who pay a high proportion of their income toward fuel bills.
 Priority is given to “vulnerable households” made up of young children, elderly or disabled individuals.
 MORE INFO